 Pufferhead Stuff Pack: Pufferhead Stuff Pack is a fanmade stuff pack based on the wizard Henry Puffer.
 The pack includes readable books, movie posters, furniture, decor, clothing, and hair.
 I do not support Rowling, but I enjoy the Harry Potter books and movies, and she does not benefit at all from this fanmade pack.

 Tiny Twavellers Stuff Pack: I feel like when a new pack comes out, most of the focus is on adult sims when it comes to new hair, clothing, and furniture.
 There is the Toddlers Stuff Pack and Parenthood Game Pack, but I wanted more furniture for kids, and this is where Tiny Twavellers comes in.
 The custom content pack contains 67 items for kids of all ages including bassinets for babies, toddler beds, as well as toys and furniture for children.
-Felixandre and Harrie also created The Kichen Stuff Pack and The Bafroom Stuff Pack, which are high-quality custom content packs for the kitchen and bathroom.
+Felixandre and Harrie also created The Kichen Stuff Pack, The Bafroom Stuff Pack, and Jardane Stuff Pack, which are high-quality custom content packs for the kitchen, bathroom, and garden.

 Buyable Ponds: I have been building up the lots in Newcrest, and I was making one of the lots a park with a fish pond.
 If you want to make a fish pond, it is a complicated process of using cheats to show build debug objects, using terrain tools to lower the ground where you want to place the pond, placing the pond, and using terrain tools again to make the pond look natural.
 The Buyable Ponds custom content takes out the work by making ponds buyable in build mode.
 There are no cheats or terrain tools needed, and the ponds are functional for fishing and catching frogs.
 If you are making community lots or even residential lots and you would like to add a pond, I would recommend this custom content.